enkidevs/curriculum/sql/dql/what-is-sql/database-server-types.md

 *MySQL* is one of the world's most popular open source databases.
 It was acquired by Sun Microsystems, and they now require a license fee to use it.
 It's the **M** in the LAMP[1] web development stack.
 It works well for both small and large applications.

 *MS Access* is an entry level database management software developed by Microsoft.
 It's a powerful database for small-scale projects.
-MS Access is the first choice of software developers to develop application software.
 It uses the Jet database engine to deploy a graphical user interface.

 *MS SQL Server* is a RDBMS server developed by Microsoft.
 It's suitable for many different workloads, from small hobby projects to huge production applications.
 It's not open-source, and licensing fees are required to deploy it to production.
 There are a large suite of powerful tools for managing MS SQL Server developed by Microsoft, and a large community that uses them.